emlid/emlid-docs/docs/reach/common/tutorials/single-multi.md

 For different projects, you might need a different distance from the rover to the base.
 Working near a city, you are more likely to have a base nearby.
 However, if you mostly work in rural areas, base stations are likely to be further away.

 Multi-band receivers can work at a longer baseline.
-Reach RS2, as a multi-band receiver, can operate with the baseline up to 60 km for RTK, while Reach RS+ single-band receiver’s baseline is limited to 10 km in RTK mode.
+Reach RS2, as a multi-band receiver, can operate with the baseline up to 60 km (36 miles) for RTK, while Reach RS+ single-band receiver’s baseline is limited to 10 km (6 miles) in RTK mode.

 ### Accuracy